zlockewtg/RLinf/docs/source-en/rst_source/examples/gr00t.rst

 **LIBERO Results**
 ~~~~~~~~~~~~~~~~~~

 We trained GR00T-N1.5 with PPO in the LIBERO environment.
-Other results will be released soon.
+Other results (RL with Flow-Noise) will be released soon.
+Numbers link to the corresponding model on Hugging Face.
 The results achieved through our RL training are shown below:

-.. list-table:: **GR00T-N1.5 model results on LIBERO**
+.. list-table:: **GR00T-N1.5 model results on LIBERO with Flow-SDE**
    :header-rows: 1

    * - Model